Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 * As a user I want to find out some tips to keep to maintain my weight and fitness levels.
 * As a user I would like to feel I am not alone and there is help for me.
 * As a user I would like to be educated in various nutrtion benefits to help with my personal goals.
+* As a user I would like to be register for my own account and to keep up with blogs posst.

 ## Strategy